neuronflicker/CTF/UCF/Pwn_LogMeIn/README.md

 buffer is: 0x1e06010
 You entered: ABCD 0x400770 0x7fb506f53780 0xd 0x7fb507161700 0xd 0x7ffc81f4c688 0x100400550 0x7ffc81f4c680 0x1e06010 0x4006d0 0x7fb506bad830 (nil) 0x7ffc81f4c688 0x100000000 0x400646 (nil) 0xce6ab2db357608f7 0x400550 0x7ffc81f4c680 (nil)
 ```
+Here we can see that the stack values around our address (in the image) can be seen to match the output, but other values don't.
+This must mean the stack values change during the `printf()` (the image was taken immediately before the call to `printf()`), which is why I struggled to find values when trying to analyse the challenge code.

 Writing the temp program let me look at more stack values than the challenge, because the challenge truncates at 20 characters (though I could have tested with moving the pointer to, say, the 5th and looking after that - `%5$p %p %p ...`).

 The programs were so similar, that I thought I could perhaps just try the 9th value in the challenge: